web-lifter/plotly/README.md

 ---

-## Repository Structure
+## Repository Files

-For more detailed information about each file, including usage instructions and examples, visit the [Project Wiki](https://github.com/web-lifter/wiki/wiki).
+For more detailed information about each file, including usage instructions and examples, visit the [Project Wiki](https://github.com/web-lifter/plotly-charts/wiki).

 ---